 Thalassemias can be defined as a group of disorders that are inherited and involve abnormal hemoglobin synthesis.
 Thalassemias can be classified according to the involved hemoglobin gene and the severity of the condition.

 Alpha-thalassemias include silent carrier alpha-thalassemia, alpha-thalassemia trait, Hb H disease and alpha-thalassemia major.
-Silent carrier alpha-thalassemia usually have normal hemoglobin (Hb) on electrophoresis.
+Silent carrier alpha-thalassemia usually has normal hemoglobin (Hb) on electrophoresis.
 Patients with alpha-thalassemia trait have a mild anemia and a reduced red blood cell count and size.
-Patients with Hb H disease have mild to moderate anemia, splenomegaly, and grossly abnormal red blood cell indices.
-Those with alpha thalassemia major have the most severe form of thalassemia involving the alpha chain of the hemoglobin molecule.
+Patients with Hb H disease have mild to moderate anemia, splenomegaly and grossly abnormal red blood cell indices.
+Those with alpha thalassemia major have the most severe form of thalassemia, involving the alpha chain of the hemoglobin molecule.

 Staging of thalassemia is based on the number of packed red blood cells the patient has received.
 Patients who received less than 100 units are considered as stage I. Those who have received between 100 and 400 units of packed red blood cells are considered as stage II patients.
 Patients with symptoms and signs suggestive of heart failure, usually have received more than 400 units of packed red blood cells, are considered as stage III patients.

 Beta and alpha-thalassemia major are very rarely seen, but their incidence is rising.
 Approximately, 10 to 14 new cases of beta-thalassemia major are diagnosed per year in California alone.
 The most likely cause of higher numbers of thalassemia cases in California can be explained by the larger number of Asian immigrants in that state.
 Beta thalassemias are more commonly diagnosed in people from an Asian heritage, especially Southeast Asia.